 Where studies have been combined in a meta-analysis, we apply all the items of the 'Effectiveness' domain of the EMMIE framework to assess effectiveness of interventions.
-We assign a score of '1'

-(Yes) if two or more randomised controlled trials and/or quasi-experimental studies were included in the meta-analysis.
-We also assign a score of '1' (Yes) if the review authors have conducted an analysis of heterogeneity in effect sizes using appropriate methods, such as calculating a statistical test for heterogeneity (the I2 value), conducting sub-group analysis or meta-regression, and visual evaluations of forest plots.
-Where an analysis of heterogeneity in effect sizes is conducted, we assign a score of '1' (Yes) if the I2 value is less than or equal to 60%3.
-Other items of the 'Effectiveness' domain of the EMMIE framework can be found here.
+We assign a score of '1' (Yes) if two or more randomised controlled trials and/or quasi-experimental studies were included in the meta-analysis.
+Also, we assign a score of '1' (Yes) if the review authors have conducted an analysis of heterogeneity in effect sizes using appropriate methods, such as calculating a statistical test for heterogeneity (the I2 value), conducting sub-group analysis or meta-regression, and visual evaluations of forest plots.
+Where an analysis of heterogeneity in effect sizes is conducted, we assign a score of '1'(Yes) if the I2 value is less than or equal to 60%.3 Other items of the 'Effectiveness' domain of the EMMIE framework can be found here.

 In addition, we consider the appropriateness of the design used for conducting included studies.
 In our systematic reviews, we only include randomised controlled trials and quasi-experimental impact evaluations to assess intervention effectiveness.
-We also consider the risk of bias assessment score for each of the studies included in meta-analysis.
-Recommendations in our Practice Guides are only based on studies which have scored at least 'moderate' or 'some concern' on risk of bias assessment.
-We do not make recommendations from studies that have scored 'high' on risk of bias assessment.
+Our final ratings, are based on meta-analysis which have included studies of 'high risk of bias', as has been done in the WHO-led research on parenting interventions.
+We have, nevertheless, conducted sensitivity analysis, removing all 'high risk of bias' studies from each meta-analysis to determine comparability of findings.
+Findings were identified to be near identical, on both practical and statistical significance.

-Furthermore, we use the Foundations' Guidebook criteria on sample size to determine whether a sufficient sample was used to assess intervention effectiveness: "For included randomised controlled trials and quasi-experimental studies, the analysis sample (i.e., the sample upon which the main analysis of outcomes or programme effectiveness is conducted) must contain at least 20 participants in each group (i.e., the intervention and control group) to receive a rating of 'strong'.
-Where a study contains at least 20 participants in the intervention group, but less than 20 in the comparison group, we assign a rating of 'good'.
-A rating of 'promising' is assigned if a study contributing to a narrative synthesis finding contains less than 20 in the treatment group, but 20 or over in the control group."
+Furthermore, we use the Foundations' Guidebook criteria on sample size to determine whether a sufficient sample was used to assess intervention effectiveness:

+- For included randomised controlled trials and quasi-experimental studies, the analysis sample (i.e. the sample upon which the main analysis of outcomes or programme effectiveness is conducted) must contain at least 20 participants in each group (i.e. the intervention and control group) to receive a rating of 'strong' - Where a study contains at least 20 participants in the intervention group, but less than 20 in the comparison group, we assign a rating of 'good'